idzan/idzan-wp2static-conversion/README.md

 ## to do

 * fix projects not exporting correctly
-* site optimizations with autooptimize
+* site optimizations with autooptimize - partialy done
 * more image compression
 * fix deploying static site, check older project on netlify - done
 * other things that might find, lol